On the noncommutative geometry of square superpotential algebras: Noncommutative crepant resolutions

-We call (\ref{B-D complex}) the ``Berenstein-Douglas'' complex.
-In \cite[sec.\ 5.5]{BD}, Berenstein and Douglas constructed this complex and raised the question: under what conditions is this complex a projective resolution of a vertex simple $A$-module?
+We call (\ref{B-D complex}) the \textit{Berenstein-Douglas complex}.
+In \cite[section 5.5]{BD}, Berenstein and Douglas constructed this complex for a general superpotential algebra $A$ and raised the question: under what conditions is this complex a projective resolution of a vertex simple $A$-module?
 We will show by example that in general the complex may fail to be exact in both the second and third terms.
-However, we will also show that when $A$ is a square superpotential algebra (not necessarily homogeneous (def.\ \ref{homogeneous})), the complex is indeed a projective resolution of any vertex simple module.
-The following theorem is proved in the course of the next two subsections.
+However, we will also show that when $A$ is a square superpotential algebra the complex is indeed a projective resolution of any vertex simple module.

-\begin{Theorem} Let $A$ be a square superpotential algebra.
-If $V$ is a vertex simple $A$-module with annihilator $p$ then